-Pastor John, last time you talked about the changes you have watched develop in the racial landscape in America over the last 50 years — since you were a boy in South Carolina.
+Pastor John, last time you talked about the changes you have watched develop in the racial landscape in America over the last fifty years since you were a boy in South Carolina.
 Do you have any predictions or longings as you look into the future?

-Number two.
 I see the continual unraveling of the historic traditional overlay of biblical morality in America.
-For years there was an external conformity with significant biblical convictions left over from Christian influence in this country.
-This is collapsing and will continue to do so, I think, so that true Christians who submit to the authority of God’s Word and the Bible will feel increasingly alien.
-This collapse seems to me is being accompanied, however, by profound renewal and reformation of many churches and schools and movements and families.
-Many, many will give way and show their true color of compromise and many others will grow stronger and clearer in their allegiance to the Lord Jesus.
-So the dark gets darker and the light gets lighter.
-That is going to happen, I believe.
+For years, there was an external conformity with significant biblical convictions left over from Christian influence in this country.
+This is collapsing and will continue to do so, I think, so that true Christians who submit to the authority of God’s word and the Bible will feel increasingly alien.

-And the last thing, maybe, to say would be: Like Brian Lawrence and the Kainos movement that we have talked about before, I think many initiative, thousands of pastors and ministry leaders and churches will give themselves to prayer and to study and to public effort to pursue Christ exalting, God centered, Bible saturated, gospel shaped ethnic diversity and harmony.
-It is a difficult strategic time to be alive.
+And the last thing to say would be, like Brian Loritts and the Kainos Cohort that we have talked about before, I think many thousands of pastors and ministry leaders and churches will give themselves to prayer and to study and to public effort to pursue Christ-exalting, God-centered, Bible-saturated, gospel-shaped ethnic diversity and harmony.
+It is a difficult, strategic time to be alive.
 And I pray the Lord keeps us faithful.